-Whether that is simply having a nice hot bath or laying down on a pack of frozen peas, the relief that follows is a great feeling.
+As whether that is simply having a nice hot bath or laying down on a pack of frozen peas, the relief that follows is a great feeling.

-Using either one for the wrong type of back pain can cause you even more pain and discomfort.
+Because while using ice or heat can help your back pain, using either one for the wrong type of back pain can cause you even more pain and discomfort.

-For instance, did you know that using ice at the wrong times can actually increase muscle stiffness and tightness?
+For instance, using ice on non-specific back pain can actually increase muscle stiffness and tightness.

-While using heat at the wrong times can make inflammation worse and leave you in even more pain?
+While using heat on fresh back injuries can make inflammation and swelling worse, leaving you in even more pain.

-When Should You Use Ice To Treat Back Pain?
+When You Should Use Ice To Treat Back Pain

 Ice is great for treating newly acquired back injuries.

-So if you put your back out lifting something heavy, suffer whiplash from an accident, or rip or tear a muscle in your back, icing it is your best bet.
+So if you put your back out lifting something heavy, suffer whiplash from an accident, or rip or tear a muscle in your back, then icing it is your best bet.

-This is because the ice reduces the inflammation and swelling that occurs in new injuries, speeding up the healing process.
+This is because the ice reduces inflammation and swelling that occurs in new injuries, speeding up the healing process.

-And this will also dull the pain you feel in your back, while reducing any tissue damage.
+And this will also dull the pain you feel in your back while reducing any tissue damage.

 So great news all round.